FemmeSTEMGem/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of learning Rails through exposure and practice.
-It's meant to simulate inheriting an existing code base in a language/framework that you are not comfortable with and designing/adding features to it.
+Built as a project for the Lighthouse Labs' Web Development Program, it's meant to simulate inheriting an existing code base in a language/framework that you are not comfortable with and designing/adding features to it.

 ## High-level Goals
 * Become familiar with Ruby and the Rails framework